Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

 Here $h(u', v')$ represents the averaging filter kernel, whose size is adjusted according to the fine structural features of the sample.
-The symbol $*$ denotes the convolution operator.
-Alternatively, the background can be subtracted by referencing an image acquired under the same optical configuration but without a sample.
-This process removes the low-frequency background and yields the normalized differential signals $\bar{\gamma}_x(u',v')$ and $\bar{\gamma}_y(u',v')$, which are ideally contributed only by the sample’s phase gradient.
-Instead of the mapping in Eq.~(\ref{map}), which relates the focal spot displacement beneath each microlens to the differential signals, we can now establish a mapping that directly connects the normalized differential signals to the phase gradients of the sample:
+The symbol $*$ denotes the convolution operator.Alternatively, the background can be subtracted by referencing a sample-free image acquired under the same optical configuration.
+This process eliminates the low-frequency background and generates the normalized differential signals $\bar{\gamma}_x(u',v')$ and $\bar{\gamma}_y(u',v')$, which ideally originate solely from the sample’s phase gradient.
+Rather than the mapping in Eq.~(\ref{map}), which correlates focal-spot displacement beneath each microlens with the differential signals, we can now establish a mapping that directly links the normalized differential signals to the sample’s phase gradients:

-where $d_u(u,v)$, $d_v(u,v)$ represent the phase gradients of the sample in the horizontal and vertical directions; $(u,v)$ are the global coordinates on the sample plane; and $\mathcal{G}(\cdot)$ denotes the system response function that maps the focal-spot displacement to the actual phase gradients of the sample.
+where $\mathcal{G}(\cdot)$ denotes the system response function that maps focal-spot displacement to the sample’s actual phase gradients.